 The Centers for Disease Control and Prevention (CDC) reports 36 million older adults fall each year, with falls often leading to serious injuries and death.

 Falls Prevention Awareness Week is observed each September, making now a good time to learn more about the steps you can take to help the seniors in your life avoid falls — and to avoid falls yourself.

-Last year, our Trauma Program Injury Prevention Team provided you with Nine Steps to Take to Avoid Falls.
+Last year, our Trauma Program Injury Prevention Team provided you with Eight Steps to Take to Avoid Falls.

 This year, we’ve added five more steps you can take to help decrease your risk of falling:

 Make slow position changes

 Changing position quickly can cause a drop in blood pressure, resulting in a dizzy or lightheaded sensation.